Board rules and state law require that anyone engaged in the practice of dentistry hold an active license to practice in the state of Iowa.

 Graduates of Foreign Dental Schools

-The Board finalized a rule in March 2004 that establishes a pathway for foreign dental graduates to obtain licensure in Iowa.
-To be eligible, graduates of foreign dental schools must complete two (2) years of undergraduate education at an accredited dental school.
-While the foreign dental school graduate does not need to be awarded a DDS or DMD degree, the dean of the undergraduate dental education program must verify that the applicant has achieved the same level of didactic and clinical education as a graduate of the dental college.
+To be eligible, graduates of foreign dental schools must complete a postgraduate general practice residency of at least one (1) year, or two (2) years of undergraduate supplemental education at an accredited dental school.
+While the foreign dental school graduate does not need to have a D.D.S. or D.M.D. degree, the applicant must submit evidence showing that the educational requirements have been met.
 A diploma, degree or certificate must be awarded to the applicant upon successful completion of the program.

 According to the American Dental Association, there are a number of U.S. dental schools that offer the type of education program described in the Board’s rules.
 These programs are designed specifically for international dentists and differ from “advanced standing” programs.
 In addition to these programs, about half of the accredited U.S. dental schools consider graduates of foreign dental schools for advanced standing admission – meaning the gradate may be eligible to be admitted to the regular dental degree program as a second or third year student.
 For more information about any of these programs, contact the dental school directly.

-In addition to two (2) years of undergraduate dental education at an accredited school, to be eligible for licensure in Iowa graduates of foreign dental schools must also provide verification that they were licensed or eligible for license in their home country and must also demonstrate English proficiency.
+In addition to the training requirement at an accredited school, to be eligible for licensure foreign graduates must also provide verification of all licenses held, if any, and must also demonstrate English proficiency.
 The graduate must also meet all other requirements for licensure, including completion of the National Board examination and a clinical licensing examination.

 For more information about licensure of foreign dental graduates in other states, visit the website of the American Dental Association (ADA).
 The ADA publishes an excellent resource for international graduates called United States Licensure for International Dentists, 2005.
 This document includes information on admission to the United States, dental licensure, basic dental education and advanced dental education, licensure information for each state, as well as contact information for all of the international programs mentioned above.
 The document is available on the ADA’s website.